THE FIRES OF POMPEII

 The Doctor grinned, reaching forward and shaking the man's hand.
 "But that's me, I'm a visitor.
 Hello!" he strode forward, eyes roving the room.

-Rose strode after him, looking for the TARDIS.
+Rose strode after him, eyes roaming the villa for the TARDIS.

 "Who are you?" the Roman man hurried after them.